eagroom/IntroToRPresentation/index.md

 * R comes with an IDE.
 Its not bad.

 * Recommend RStudio.
-It's `free` and includes alot of great features like syntax highlight, auto compltion and integrated help.
+It's <b>`free`</b> and includes alot of great features like syntax highlight, auto compltion and integrated help.

 ---